Best 12V Battery Powered Air Conditioner for Van Life

 Cons Of A 120 Volt Air Conditioner

-• Inverter – If you only have a DC battery bank in your camper, then you will need an inverter to run an AC 120 Volt air conditioner from a 12 Volt DC source.
+• Inverter – If you only have a DC battery bank in your camper, you will need an inverter to run an AC 120 Volt air conditioner from a 12 Volt DC source.
 This will reduce the output efficiency of your battery source.

 • Power Drain – The power consumption of running a 120 Volt air conditioner in your camper can significantly drain your RV’s house batteries.
 This can even damage lead-acid 12 Volt batteries if they are routinely drained below 50%.